comp129/comp55/docs/labs/15-Figma.md

 ## Drawbacks

-Now that we've covered how to do cool things with figma, now we're left with what we **can't** do in figma.
+Now that we've covered how to do cool things with Figma, now we're left with what we **can't** do in Figma.

 ### Gradients